 As an EWEB customer, you’re already using clean, renewable energy and investing in McKenzie Watershed protection.
 But together we can do more.

-EWEB’s carbon offset program is completely voluntary.
-The charges for the carbon offset program are added to your EWEB bill.
+EWEB’s Carbon Forestry Lab program is completely voluntary.
+The charges for the program are added to your EWEB bill.

 You have two investment options: